d-EScape/Domoticz_iDetect/README.md

 ![alt text](https://github.com/d-EScape/Domoticz_iDetect/blob/master/resources/settings021.jpg)

 ## History:
+**version 0.6.4**
+- Improved: Lowering poll frequency on errors on a per router basis (one failed router will no longer affect the rest).
+- Improved: Less logging of non critical errors (one or two ssh failures is no reason to worry .. or log .. since the connection can recover on the next poll.)

 **version 0.6.3**
 - Fixed: Error handling that was insufficient after introducing multi router support.
 - Fixed: Query for Quantenna chipset (Asus AC87 and others) was starting at wifi0 1  but should start at wifi0 0.